History of Bangladesh: Gauda Kingdom

-Pala dynasty
+Pala Empire

-The Pala dynasty ruled Bengal until the middle of the twelfth century and expanded Bengali power to its farthest extent and supported Buddhism.
+The Pala Empire ruled Bengal until the middle of the twelfth century, expanded Bengali power to its farthest extent and supported Buddhism.
 It was the first independent Buddhist dynasty of Bengal.
 The name Pala (পাল pal) means protector and was used as an ending to the names of all Pala monarchs.
 The Palas were followers of the Mahayana and Tantric schools of Buddhism.
 Gopala was the first ruler from the dynasty.
 He came to power in 750 in Gaur, after being elected by a group of feudal chiefs.
 He reigned from 750 to 770 and consolidated his position by extending his control over all of Bengal.
 He was succeeded by Dharmapala.
 The Palas promoted Buddhism and opposed Brahmanism.
 They provided support to Buddhist universities in Vikramashila and Nalanda.
 During the Pala dynasty the Vajrayana was developed in Bengal and introduced to Tibet.
 The Palas patronised the arts.

 The empire reached its peak under Dharmapala and Devapala.
 Dharmapala extended the empire into the northern parts of the Indian Subcontinent.
 This triggered once more for the control of the subcontinent.
 Devapala, successor of Dharmapala, expanded the empire considerably.
 The Pala inscriptions credit him with extensive conquests in hyperbolic language.
 The Badal pillar inscription of his successor Narayana Pala states that he became the suzerain monarch or Chakravarti of the whole tract of Northern India bounded by the Vindhyas and the Himalayas.
 It also states that his empire extended up to the two oceans (presumably the Arabian Sea and the Bay of Bengal).
 It also claims that Devpala defeated Utkala (present-day Orissa), the Hunas, the Dravidas, the Kamarupa (present-day Assam), the Kambojas and the Gurjaras.
 Historian B. P. Sinha wrote that these claims about Devapala's victories are exaggerated, but cannot be dismissed entirely.
 Besides, the neighbouring kingdoms of Rashtrakutas and the Gurjara-Pratiharas were weak at the time, which might have helped him extend his empire.
 Devapala is also believed to have led an army up to the Indus river in Punjab.
 Devapala shifted the capital from Monghyr to Pataliputra.
 Although they were Bengali the dynasty considered the Ganges valley as the centre of its power.

 The dynasty's power declined after Devapala's death.
 During the rule of Mahipala I the South Indian Chola dynasty challenged the Palas.

 During the later part of Pala rule, Rajendra Chola I of the Chola Empire frequently invaded Bengal from 1021 to 1023 to get Ganges water and in the process, succeeded in humbling the rulers and acquiring considerable booty.
 The rulers of Bengal who were defeated by Rajendra Chola were Dharmapal, Ranasur and Govindachandra of the Candra Dynasty who might have been feudatories under Mahipala of the Pala Dynasty.
 The invasion by the south Indian ruler Vikramaditya VI of the Western Chalukya Empire brought his countrymen from Karnataka into Bengal which explains the southern origin of the Sena Dynasty.
 Around the 1150s the Palas lost power to the Senas.